PydraxAlpta/plvspwaa-dlc-guide/README.md

 ## Getting the extdata

 These are my archives, made from a US Release of the game.
-I am not sure they will work for other regions, but given the 3DS's region locking, they most likely wont.
+However I cross checked with a friend with an EU copy, and the same files were present, so it should work.

 [7z archive of extdata](archives/00001007.7z) [zip archive of extdata](archives/00001007.zip)